spatial EB positioning

 I investigated the role of MAP4 in cell division and muscle cell differentiation.
 I revealed a role for MAP4 in limiting force generation by cortical dynein in mitotic cells.
 This is important for spindle positioning (Samora, Mogessie et al., Nature Cell Biol 2011).
 I have also identified a novel MAP4 isoform required for the formation of antiparallel microtubule arrangement in differentiating muscle cells (Mogessie et al. eLife 2015).

-I am now a postdoc with Melina Schuh at the MRC Laboratory of Molecular Biology in Cambridge. [web]
+I was a postdoc with Melina Schuh at the MRC Laboratory of Molecular Biology in Cambridge and I am now a group leader at the University of Bristol. [web]

 Hannah Gay | part-time technician | 2016